Localization in Khovanov homology: External actions and realization

 Similarly, if $F\from \Cat \to K\text{-}\topp$ admits an external action by $G$, the homotopy colimit in $K\text{-}\topp$ inherits a $K\times G$-action by the same formula. \end{prop}

 \begin{proof} This consists of unraveling the Definition \ref{def:hoco} of homotopy colimits and applying the condition (\ref{eq:pre-equivariance}).
 We work with the version of the homotopy colimit in which no nonidentity isomorphisms appear in the index category (as is possible from our hypotheses on $\Cat$).
-The $K$-equivariant version is analogous.
 One first sees by directly considering Definition \ref{def:hoco} that $G$ acts on the homotopy colimit (as a set), and the continuity of the $G$-action in Definition \ref{def:space-ext-action} implies that the $G$-action on the homotopy colimit is continuous.
+The $K$-equivariant version is analogous. \end{proof}